lockedatapublished/blog/content/posts/2018-10-22-testing-roundup.md

 ## Mocking

-Sometimes you need to test what happens "if something happens", "if a thing has this value" and can't rely on arguments.
+Sometimes you need to test whether your package works as expected "if something happens", "if a thing has this value" and can't rely on arguments.
 E.g. what happens if the environment variable `GITHUB_PAT` doesn't exist, or if a dependency isn't installed?
 In such cases, what you might be after is _mocking_.
 The `testthat` package itself has a `with_mock()` function, and if it isn't enough, you can use the [`mockery`](https://github.com/jfiksel/mockery) or [`mockr` packages](https://github.com/krlmlr/mockr).

 ## Webmocking